-If you're using asynchronous Google Publisher Tags (GPT) to serve expanding and floating ads, and the creative is larger than the ad slot, your creatives might get cut off.
-By default, GPT tags use friendly iframes to serve creatives; this can be disabled so that ads serve in friendly iframes.
+If you're using Google Publisher Tags (GPT) to serve expanding and floating ads, and the creative is larger than the ad slot, your creatives may get cut off.
+By default, GPT tags use cross-domain iframes to serve creatives; this can be disabled so that ads serve in friendly iframes.
 Statically-sized creatives (such as 728x90 or 300x250 banners) render correctly regardless of the existence of a (cross-domain) iframe, because they do not require resizing of their container.

-To make creatives compatible with friendly iframes, the code for the creative should detect and handle the following three scenarios:
+To make creatives compatible with iframes, the code for the creative should detect and handle the following four scenarios:

 Detect if the creative is not served in an iframe